sabit/marktext/docs/docmerge.md

 - if there are links outside ordered list lines show error
 - if there are ordered list items without file:// links show error
 - for debugging purposes, output the dictionary in the console
-- iterate over the ordered list
+- iterate over the sections data structure and create a new data structure (e.g sample-runner.js -> mergeList)
+  - set the directory of the current active editor's file as working directory; all copy operations are destined here
+  - if source (docs) is already PDF, just copy
-  - convert all the non-PDF documents to PDF using the tools in Conversion Tools preferences
+  - convert the non-PDF documents to PDF using the tools in Conversion Tools preferences.
+Preserve the original document names in the filename
-  - save them to the same folder as active document
-  - do not convert if output file already exists and newer than source
+  - do not convert/copy if output file already exists and newer than source
-- merge all the PDFs maintaining the order in the ordered list.
+- iterate over the mergeList and merge all the PDFs maintaining the order in the ordered list.
 Use pdf-lib for PDF handling.
-A sample on how the algorithm is given in sample-runner.js
+The algorithm is given in sample-runner.js